 Nurturing Employee Advocacy

-For businesses, there’s already evidence of a behavioural shift when it comes to social media, and employee guidelines have had to adjust accordingly.
-Who remembers the days when using Facebook during business hours was a disciplinary offence?
+For businesses, there’s already evidence of a behavioral shift when it comes to social media, and employee guidelines have had to adjust accordingly.
+Who remembers the days when using Facebook during business hours was a disciplinary offense?

-Social media is no longer the sign of a mis-spent lunch hour; rather, it’s the platform of choice for a wide range of business-related social activity from selling to checking out future employers, getting product or service reviews and, of course, writing them.
+Social media is no longer a frowned-upon break-time luxury; rather, it’s the platform of choice for a wide range of business-related social activity from selling to checking out future employers, getting product or service reviews and, of course, writing them.

 Businesses are slowly coming round to the idea that they need to evolve their culture to accept – and encourage – Employee Advocacy.